WIF3002-OCR-MCQ/rajamark/README.md

 RajaMark requires (either one):
 - the 64-bit version of Microsoft Windows 10 or later.
 These versions of Windows should include the required Windows PowerShell 5 or later.
-- macOS 10.15 (Catalina) or later.
-This guide presumes your Mac runs the zsh as your default shell.
-- Debian Linux 11 or later and Ubuntu Linux 20.04 LTS or later.
 - ChromeOS.

 ### 2.2 Installation Steps